adonese/adonese.github.io/resume.md

 - Highly adaptable and easy-going individual who excels in maintaining positive working relationships and diffusing conflicts between stakeholders.
 - Demonstrated ability to act as a mediator during disputes, fostering open communication and finding mutually beneficial solutions.
 - Proven track record of creating a harmonious work environment by promoting collaboration and resolving conflicts with a calm and diplomatic approach.
+- A true coding geek with a profound love for experimentation and exploration of various programming languages and technologies.
+- Constantly staying up-to-date with the latest industry trends and actively implementing them in projects, even beyond the scope of my field.
+- Actively engaged in tech forums for Python and Go, actively participating in discussions and keeping abreast of language advancements.
+- Organized numerous developer talks, dev hubs, and tech meetups in Sudan, fostering a vibrant tech community and sharing knowledge with fellow enthusiasts.

 References:
 Available upon request